wetryingtodorock/getblock-docs/en/rpc-service/etc/json-rpc/etc_web3_clientVersion.md

 ---
-title: etc:web3_clientVersion \[POST\]
+title: etc:web3_clientVersion - Ethereum Classic
-description: Returns the current client version.
+description: Example code for the etc:web3_clientVersion json-rpc method. Сomplete guide on how to use etc:web3_clientVersion json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters